B2B Marketing Attribution for Beginners

 Great content and bold bets that go beyond attribution and KPI frameworks will.

-Step 1: Defining the right marketing channels
+Step 1: Define the right marketing channels

 You should include the following groups: